saj1th/saj1th.github.io/content/post/post-1.md

 ### 2021: Rethinking Cloud Data Architecture
 There is increasing consensus that  [Data is eating](https://a16z.com/2020/10/27/blueprints-for-data-infrastructure-lakehouse-storage-data-is-not-the-new-oil-more/) the software that is eating the world.
 As every company is becoming a data company, it also amplifies some of the challenges.
 In addition to the requirements discussed in the first section, organizations today need to navigate concerns around
-- Data quality, reliability and accuracy
+- Data Quality, Reliability and Accuracy
+- Data Sharing
-- Data discovery & lineage
+- Data Discovery & Lineage
-- Data governance
+- Data Governance
-- Data observability
+- Data Observability

 I'll reserve that discussion for another blog post and focus this one on high level architecture.